beckje01/talks/gr8us-2014-ratpack.md

 ~~~~
 ## Request / Response

-The request and response objects are also availbe on the context but they have their own convienience methods.
+The request and response objects are also available on the context but they have their own convenience methods.

 ```groovy
 context.getRequest()
 context.getResponse()
 ```
+~~
+## Request

+The HTTP request sent from the client to the server.
+It holds some of the expected items the handlers will need to process:

+ * Headers
+ * Body
+ * Query Parameters
+ * Cookies

 ~~~~
 ## Specs
 ~~~~